2022 Australian Open – Women's singles

 Ashleigh Barty defeated Danielle Collins in the final, 6–3, 7–6(7–2) to win the women's singles tennis title at the 2022 Australian Open.
-She became the first home player to win an Australian Open singles title since Chris O'Neil in 1978.
-It was Barty's third major singles title, and she won the title without losing a set, dropping just three service games during the tournament.
+It was her first Australian Open title and third and last major title overall.
+Barty did not drop a set during the tournament.
+She was the first home player to win the title since Chris O'Neil in 1978.

-The final also marked Barty's last professional appearance, as she announced her retirement from the sport two months later.
+This also marked Barty's last professional appearance, as she announced her retirement from the sport two months later.

 Naomi Osaka was the defending champion, but lost to Amanda Anisimova in the third round.

 Barty retained the world No. 1 singles ranking after Aryna Sabalenka and Barbora Krejčíková lost in the fourth round and quarterfinals, respectively.
-Collins entered the WTA top 10 rankings for the first time by reaching the final.
+Collins entered the top 10 in the WTA rankings for the first time by reaching the final.

-Alizé Cornet reached her first major singles quarterfinal on her 63rd main-draw appearance, surpassing Tamarine Tanasugarn's all-time record, who reached her maiden quarterfinal at the 2008 Wimbledon Championships on her 45th attempt.

-Kaia Kanepi becomes the first Estonian to reach the quarterfinals at all four majors after her victory over second seed Aryna Sabalenka in the fourth round.
+Alizé Cornet reached her first major singles quarterfinal on her 63rd main-draw appearance, surpassing Tamarine Tanasugarn's all-time record, who reached her first quarterfinal at the 2008 Wimbledon Championships on her 45th attempt.
+Kaia Kanepi became the first Estonian to reach the quarterfinals at all four majors.
 For the first time since 1997, neither Venus nor Serena Williams participated in the Australian Open.

-This was the last singles major for former world No. 4 and 2011 US Open champion Samantha Stosur, who announced her retirement from the discipline.
+This was the last singles major for former world No. 4 and US Open champion Samantha Stosur, who announced her retirement from the discipline.
 She lost to Anastasia Pavlyuchenkova in the second round.
+This was also the final Australian Open appearance for former world No. 1, 2018 finalist and two-time major champion Simona Halep.
+She lost to Cornet in the fourth round.

+This event marked the first major main draw appearance for future world No. 4 and Olympic gold medalist Zheng Qinwen, who lost to Maria Sakkari in the second round.